mui/toolpad/docs/data/toolpad/how-to-guides/customize-datagrid.md

 We'll create a custom component to achieve this.

 :::info
-Follow the how-to guide on [creating a number component](/toolpad/concepts/custom-components/) if you want to see more details on creating custom components.
+Follow the how-to guide on [creating a custom component](/toolpad/concepts/custom-components/) if you want to learn more.
 :::

 A custom component that renders inside the data grid receives a `params` object as a prop, containing the following values: